 - The import of arms and ammunition is strictly controlled.

-- A wide range of products must comply with the published standards of the SASO to gain entry
+- A wide range of products must comply with the published standards of the Saudi Arabian Standards Organisation (SASO) to gain entry.

 - Import permits issued by the appropriate Saudi ministry are required for plants, seeds and agricultural machinery.

-- The import of alcoholic beverages, flour, nutmeg, pork, 14-carat gold and a range of prefabricated buildings is prohibited.
+- The import of alcoholic beverages, flour, nutmeg, pork, 14-carat gold, and a range of prefabricated buildings are prohibited.